KwanThink/QCar2_Experiments/README.md

 Parameters such as `big_M`, `gamma`, `slack_weight`, `gurobi_time_limit`, `Q`, and `R` are controller-tuning parameters and normally do not need to be changed just to run the project.

 ### 7.2 Build and source

+Before building, make sure the project is configured to use the correct map from `/home/nvidia/Maps` for the current environment.

 ```bash
 cd ~/ros2_qcar2_oampc_Mk1c